cecilia-lin/RecipeProject/README.md

 The information we have prior making our prediction are all the columns in the `rating` dataset, which are listed in the introduction section.
 All those columns are features relating to the recipes themselves, thus we would have access to it even though no one has made a rating and review on them.

 ## Baseline Model
-For our baseline model, we are utilizing a random forest classifier with
+For our baseline model, we are utilizing a random forest classifier and split the data points into training and test sets.
+The features we are using for this model is `'prop_sugar'`, a column containing quantitative numerical values, and `'is_dessert'`, a column containing nominal values since they are boolean values.

-- features: prop_sugar, is_dessert,
-- prop_sugar is quantitative, numerical
--is_dessert is nominal
-- transformation: one hot encoded the is_dessert boolean values to make f1 score: 0.89665
+We one hot encoded the boolean values in `'is_dessert'` the corresponding 0 and 1 values and dropped one of the encoded columns.
+This step allows us to train the model appropriately.

-current model is decent for ratings with more data
-- most recipes have 4 or 5 ratings
-- but not as good for ratings with less data
-- accurate for 4 / 5 rating but not for those rated lower
+The metric, **F1 score**, of this model is **0.87**.
+The F1 score for each rating categoires are 0.20, 0.47, 0.50, 0.74, and 0.92 for rating of 1s, 2s, 3s, 4s, and 5s correspondingly.
+The metrics let us know that the model predicts better for rating of 4s and 5s and not as accurate for the lower ratings.
+The reason for this could be that there are recipes with rating 4s and 5s in the dataset compared to other ratings.
+With the more data points, the model predicted better for higher ratings.

 ## Final Model

+For the final model, we used `'is_dessert'`,  `'minutes'`, `'calories (#)'`, `'submitted'`, and `'prop_sugar'` as the features.

 is_dessert
 - we made a bar graphs and see that higher rating such as 4 and 5 recipes has less dessert recipes